blumilksoftware/toby/readme.md

       dcr node npm run dev

-- place google credentials here: `/google-credentials.json` ([how to obtain the credentials](https://github.com/spatie/laravel-google-calendar#how-to-obtain-the-credentials-to-communicate-with-google-calendar))
+- place Google credentials here: `/google-credentials.json` ([how to obtain the credentials](https://github.com/spatie/laravel-google-calendar#how-to-obtain-the-credentials-to-communicate-with-google-calendar))

+For now, you can login to the application only via Google.
+To do this, fill your e-mail address in field `LOCAL_EMAIL_FOR_LOGIN_VIA_GOOGLE` in `.env` file.
+Next step is to create `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` - this can be done via Google Developers Console.

 ### Available containers (local)